Lipatant/WorkshopDatapackMinecraft/README.md

 Now, let's fly!
 Change our previous condition so it's checking for if the value of `ticksSinceGround` is **superior or equal** to 10.

 ![I Believe I Can Fly Feather](docs/IBelieveICanFlyFeather.png)

+## Bonus - Never Gonna Stop

+There it is, you've finished the workshop, or have you?

+As a bonus, I'll ask you to find a solution for implementing a custom feather, so not just any feather can make you fly.

+Then, make it craftable, with a custom craft.
+For that, you'll need to craft an unobtainable item, then replace it.

+If you're still here, you can put the final touches to your datapack by adding a custom advancement for your feather.